Yar Mohammad Khan

-Yar Mohammad Khan (September 9, 1920 – August 29, 1981) was one of the founders and the first treasurer of the Bangladesh Awami League, the main political party that eventually led Bangladesh's struggle for independence against the West Pakistan regime.
+Yar Mohammad Khan (September 9, 1920 – August 29, 1981) was a Bangladeshi politician and statesman.
+He was the co-founder and first treasurer of the Bangladesh Awami League, the main political party that eventually led Bangladesh's struggle for independence against Pakistan.

 Khan’s residence at 18, Karkun Bari Lane, Dhaka, was the League’s party office for its first few years.
 As treasurer, he donated a Jeep and a newspaper, The Daily Ittefaq, to the party.
 His able financing helped mobilize and galvanize the Awami League in its initial stages, bolstered its strength, and helped catapult it into the leading party in Bangladesh’s independence movement.